hashchange/backbone.marionette.export/README.md

 Include this script after Backbone and Marionette (if you use Marionette) are loaded.

+If you need to handle deeply nested structures recursively, swap out Underscore for a compatible Lo-dash build with _.cloneDeep support.
+[See below](#lodash).

 ## Use case

 Out of the box, templates handled by Marionette views have access to all properties of a model, and to the array of models represented by a collection.
 But templates can't use the output of methods.